 Get Building!
 How do you use “build your own” products in WooCommerce?

 And there you have it!
 You now know everything about creating a WooCommerce build your own bundle page for your customers.
 Plus, you know doing this can be quick and easy using WooCommerce and the WooCommerce Product Table Plugin.

-We looked at the advantages of allowing the customer more freedom, and some examples of the kind of businesses that can benefit.
-Then we went through a step-by-step guide to setting up a fully functional “build your own” product website, right from the start, to installing the required plugins, to planning and listing the products.
+We looked at the advantages of allowing the customer more freedom.
+We saw some examples of the kind of businesses that can benefit.
+Then we went through a step-by-step guide to setting up a fully functional “build your own" product website.

 Designing your own site doesn’t have to be hard, no matter what sector you work in.
 With this simple tutorial, and some help from the most powerful e-commerce platforms on the web, you’ll be able to set up a beautiful, easy-to-use site that will attract and serve customers for years to come.